-The psoriasis market has become increasingly lucrative owing to the growing use of biologics.
-The dominance of the tumor necrosis factor (TNF)-alpha inhibitors and interleukin (IL)-12 and -23 inhibitor ustekinumab (Janssen’s Stelara) is being challenged by the introduction of the highly effective IL-17 inhibitors.
+The psoriasis therapy market has become increasingly lucrative owing to the growing use of biologics.
+The dominance of the tumor necrosis factor (TNF)-alpha inhibitors and interleukin (IL)-12/23 inhibitor ustekinumab (Janssen’s Stelara) is being challenged by the introduction of the highly effective IL-17 inhibitors.
 In particular, the uptake of secukinumab (Novartis’s Cosentyx) has been remarkable in the first two years of its launch, but the agent faces competition from the newer IL-17 inhibitors—ixekizumab (Eli Lilly’s Taltz) and brodalumab (Valeant/LEO Pharma/Kyowa Hakko Kirin’s Siliq/Kyntheum/Lumicef).
-With the approval and launch of Janssen’s IL-23 inhibitor, guselkumab (Tremfya), another effective drug class has been introduced to the increasingly competitive market.
-Additionally, the landscape for the established biologics will change further with the increasing availability and usage of biosimilars.
+With the approval and launch of Janssen’s IL-23 inhibitor, guselkumab (Tremfya), another effective drug class has been introduced into this increasingly competitive market.
+Additionally, the landscape for the established biologics will change further with the increasing availability and use of biosimilars.

 Markets covered: United States, France, Germany, Italy, Spain, United Kingdom, and Japan.

 Primary research: 20 country-specific interviews with thought leaders.

 Epidemiology: Number of total, diagnosed, and drug-treated prevalent cases of psoriasis; number of diagnosed prevalent cases of psoriasis by severity.

 Emerging therapies: Phase II: 14drugs; Phase III/preregistration: 7 drugs; coverage of select preclinical and Phase I products.